 Gus & Ruby Letterpress

-Named after co-owners Samantha Finigan and Whitney Swaffield’s two dogs, Gus & Ruby Letterpress is a custom letterpress and paper goods store located right in the center of downtown across from North Church.
+Named after co-owners Samantha Finigan and Whitney Swaffield’s two dogs, Gus & Ruby Letterpress is a custom letterpress and paper goods store located right in the center of Portsmouth NH downtown across from North Church.
 The owners met while working at a small advertising agency and discovered their shared dream of creating a design studio and store focused on paper goods.

 Now they specialize in creating wedding invitations, but for the casual visitor, their store is full of beautiful art prints, wrapping paper, cards, and other stationery goods.
 The perfect place to get a gift for the design enthusiast in your life or pick up something cute for yourself!

-In addition to their flagship store, they also have a few other locations including Deadwick’s Etheral Emporium, Lady Pickwick’s, and Pickwick’s at the Banke (Strawbery Banke’s museum store).
+In addition to their flagship store, they also have a few other locations including Deadwick’s Ethereal Emporium, Lady Pickwick’s, and Pickwick’s at the Banke (Strawbery Banke’s museum store).
 They also own a cafe called Fezziwig’s Food & Fountain (more on that later).

 Portsmouth Book & Bar

 Located in Portsmouth’s old Custom House and Post Office, Portsmouth Book & Bar is a must-visit for any bibliophile.
-As the same suggests, it is a bookstore/bar and they serve alcohol, but I personally go for the coffee.
+As the same suggests, it is a bookstore/bar and they do serve alcohol, but I personally go for the coffee.

-Have A Nice Dinner
+Have A Nice Dinner in Portsmouth

 Wondering where to eat in Portsmouth next?